Thinking of Becoming a Professional Poker Player?

 Sometimes a decent player with a year or so of consistent winning thinks he has enough to become a professional poker player.
 You need a lot of data and many months of consistent earnings in order to estimate what you can reasonably expect to earn as a living.
+It’s essential you’ve been monitoring your win rate for some time.
 The other thing is how much have you played to draw the conclusion?
-It’s one thing playing once a week for 10 hours and it’s another playing 50 hours.
+It’s one thing playing once a week for 10 hours part-time and it’s another playing 50 hours.

 Take 20% off what you realistically think you can make per month/year from poker.
 Is this figure an amount you are happy with?

 You should already have a budget of your monthly outgoings, if you don’t, then draw one up.
 Look at the standing orders, direct debits and make prudent estimates for costs like shopping and fuel.